csi9aeme/hungarian_hamster_rescue/documentation.md

 For some years I'm a volunteer of the "Együtt a Kisállatokért Alapítvány" (Together For The Small Pets Foundation).
 We rescuee and rehome the pets, whom the owners don't want to take anymore.
-This project is build about the Hamster Resque.
+This project is build about the Hamster Rescue.

 ---